home-assistant/home-assistant.io/source/_dashboards/button.markdown

 description: "The Button card allows you to add buttons to perform tasks."
 ---

-The Button card allows you to add buttons to perform tasks.
+The button card allows you to add buttons to perform tasks.

 <p class='img'>
 <img src='/images/dashboards/entity_button_card.png' alt='Screenshot of three button cards'>